 Columbia Road Flower Market is one of London’s must-visit markets.
 Each Sunday, this unassuming part of London bursts into bloom – a gorgeous array of cut flowers and plants lining the street.
 Planning your visit?
 This is what you need to know.

 Fancy spending your Sunday nosing through stalls of fresh blooms and greenery (note: the only reasonable answer is absolutely)?
-Then a trip to Columbia Road Flower Market should be at the top of your London list.
+Then a trip to Columbia Road Flower Market in East London should be at the top of your London list.

 If you haven’t been, go.

 If you have, it’s time to go back.